autonity/docs.autonity.org/reference/api/aut/index.md

 ```
 :::

-To transfer an amount from an ERC20 contract token (e.g. Liquid Newton) to a recipient specify the `--token` option:
+To transfer an amount from an ERC20 contract token (e.g. Liquid Newton) to a recipient specify the contract address with the `--token` option:

 ::: {.panel-tabset}
 ## aut